chandraprvkvsh/Knowledge-Retrieval-using-LLMs-and-RAG-Framework/README.md

 - **Contextual Answer Generation**: Answers are generated in context, ensuring coherence and relevance to the user query.
 - **Scalability**: The system is designed to scale efficiently, allowing for seamless handling of large volumes of text data and user queries.

-## Usage

-To utilize the intelligent querying system:

-1. Access the system interface or API endpoint.
-2. Input your query or question.
-3. Receive relevant and informative responses based on the processed text data.